 Protest takes many forms and not all of them consist of marching in streets.
 Art can also be seen as a way of protesting, and exhibitions, in this sense, a kind of public demonstration.
 The works of art thus themselves can become an oppositional action. »Up in Arms« seeks to fulfill this potential of art.
 With John Heartfield as a point of departure, whose political posters are a crucial example of how art can be used as weapon of protest, this art exhibition will put focus on the mechanisms of global weapons trade and its consequences.
 A crucial impetus for the project is also to make visible the links between the global arms trade and our local landscape precisely because no one can protest without first knowing what is going on.

-Through the art works presented at the exhibition, the historical and contemporary conditions as well as the dimensions (and ambivalences) of the weapons trade’s economic structures will be made tangible.
-It is especially the connections between art, the art world, the arms industry and personal experiences of being affected by different parts of this industry, which will be highlighted.
+Through the art works presented at the exhibition, the historical and contemporary conditions as well as the dimensions (and ambivalences) of the weapons trade’s economic structures are made tangible.
+It is especially the connection between art, the art world, the arms industry and personal experiences of being affected by different parts of this industry, which shall be highlighted.
 As the works make clear, this industry cannot be judged solely on its profitability or its meaning for diplomacy, as the stakes are too high to be framed through such narrow lenses.

 Left Image: Vanessa Gravenor - This Weapon Drags Like A Boomerang, 2018 (Videostill)